wing5wong/artisan-whs-static/source/_news/2021-05-30_cooking-up-a-storm-in-taranaki.md

 Two took part in ‘Hot Kitchen’ which was in front of a live audience.
 Kaylah cooked pumpkin soup and Jaydene cooked her broccoli dish for NSSCC (National Secondary School Culinary Challenge).

-All three students took part in ‘Setting out Statics’;
-Kaylah - Creative Cupcake
-Joshua and Jaydene - Fonterra Cheesecake classes
+All three students took part in ‘Setting out Statics’.
+Kaylah in Creative Cupcake and both Joshua and Jaydene in the Fonterra Cheesecake classes.

 Results:
 * Keylah Bouzaid-Hoggarth